 We

-open at the track of the Pennsylvania 500
+open at the track of the Pennsylvania 500,

-and retakes the lead.
-Concentrating on the
+retakes the lead.
+With the race seemingly

-track, as he rounds a dangerous curve,
+in the bag, as he rounds a another curve,

 Kovack is suddenly